Society and Science:

 - How can individuals determine what is ethical while making decisions within different communities (as citizens, parents, consumers, leaders, employees, etc.)?

-- How do social scientists study human behavior and gather data on demographic trends?
-How can institutions develop policies that align with analysis of scientific evidence?
+- How do social scientists study human behavior and gather data on social rankings or pecking orders?

 Mike White, PhD